Worst to First Jerseys: New York Islanders

 1. 1972–95 Home & Away Jerseys, 2008–10 Third Jerseys, 2010–present Home & Away Jerseys

 C’mon, was there any doubt?
 The only thing separating the third-place jersey and this one is the blue, because otherwise, they’re pretty much identical.
 Same striping on both of these jerseys as the white ones just previously discussed.
 Nice balance of orange and blue.

 And that blue!
 The darker blue is fine, but when blue starts getting into midnight/navy blue territory, it just looks black during gameplay, which is almost never a good idea.
 Hockey is a game played on a sheet of white ice, a blank canvas, so adding as much colour as possible is always preferable.
 And these jerseys keep the blue looking blue.
 It’s the classic Islanders look that all the other jerseys listed here have never surpassed.
 It’s iconic, it’s strong and simple, and it’s raised a few of these.

 The first place jersey selection was as obvious and expected as the last pick was.
 These jerseys symbolize the Islanders’ successes, so it’s fitting that they’re wearing them again, now that their future is looking bright again.

 Jersey Recommendation: So many choices!
-Go classic with #22 Bossy or #5 Potvin or #19 Trottier or #31 Smith, all excellent players.
-Or go contemporary with a nice #91 Tavares, the new face of the franchise.
-All good choices, but just make sure to get in those beautiful blues.
+Personally, I’d go classic with a #22 Bossy.
+Or, there’s #5 Potvin or #19 Trottier or #31 Smith, all excellent players.
+Just make sure to get in those beautiful blues.